Former Attorney General Eric Holder says he's not running for president

 Former Attorney General Eric Holder won't join the growing list of Democrats running for president in 2020, he announced in a Washington Post op-ed on Monday.

-He will, instead, focus on his redistricting efforts through the National Democratic Redistricting Committee, he wrote.
+He wrote they he will instead focus on his redistricting reform efforts through the National Democratic Redistricting Committee.

 "For too long, Democrats have lost sight of the state and local races that shape the day-to-day lives of the people we serve," Holder wrote.
 "With state legislatures set to begin drawing new voting districts in 2021, what happens in those races over the next two years will shape the next decade of our politics.
 Our fight to end gerrymandering is about electing leaders who actually work for the interests of the people they are supposed to represent.